mikenguyen13/data_analysis/_book/12-data.md

 ##### Dummy Approach

-Equivalent to the within transformation, we can have the fixed effect estimator be the same with the dummy regression
+Equivalent to the within transformation (i.e., mathematically equivalent to [Demean Approach]), we can have the fixed effect estimator be the same with the dummy regression

 $$
 y_{it} = x_{it}\beta + d_1\delta_1 + ... + d_{T-2}\delta_{T-2} + c_1\gamma_1 + ... + c_{n-1}\gamma_{n-1} + u_{it}